-I’ve always loved the look of macrame.
+I’ve always loved the look of macramé.
 It’s got a rustic, intricate quality that is totally unique!
-While it’s never been out of style, the decorative knots of macrame crafting seem trendier than ever right now.
+While it’s never been out of style, macramé crafting seem trendier than ever right now.
 So why not make your own?
 It’s not as difficult as you might think, and can be a great craft to do with your kids, too!
-This macrame craft is perfect for spring, featuring a cheerful rainbow-and-flowers design.
-It’s great for St. Patrick’s Day, but you could even make these with your kids for Easter or Mother’s Day gifts!
+This macramé craft is perfect for spring, featuring a cheerful rainbow-and-flowers design.
+(And if you’re a dad, teen, or kid who is reading this—these also make Mother’s Day gifts!)

 What You’ll Need:

 To get started on your Macramé Rainbow Craft, you’ll determine how many layers you want for your macramé rainbow.
 We chose to do four.
 Cut the ropes accordingly.
 It can help to cut the largest rope first and arrange it into a arch shape, using that to measure each subsequent rope.
 Each will probably need to be just a little bit shorter than the last.
 When you’re done, place the rope cutouts on a flat surface forming a rainbow pattern.
 Cut both ends of each rope evenly.

 Pull the the short, “tail” end of the of the yarn up against the rope and wrap the yarn around the rope, over and over.
 Make sure that the wrapping is nice, firm and even.
 Your wrapping should also go around, and conceal, the tail end of your yarn knot.
 (Check out the picture below to see what this looks like!)